Siaranite-Solutions/SDFS/README.md

-# MDFS
+# SDFS
-Medli Disk File System
+Siaranite Disk File System

-Medli Disk File System (referred to MDFS from here on) is a filesystem implementation and specification written in C#, primarily used in Cosmos operating systems.
+Siaranite Disk File System (referred to SDFS from here on) is a filesystem implementation and specification written in C#, primarily used in Cosmos operating systems.

 The specification and other documentation can be found in the /docs/ folder,